-is a Spanish pianist noticed by critics for her “deep and true sensitivity” and her natural ability to reveal “the hidden face of music”.
+Is a Spanish pianist acclaimed by critics for her “deep and true sensitivity” and her natural ability to reveal “the hidden side of music”.

-Carmen currently forms a duo with the actor Eric Pierrot.
-In 2013 they created together the literary concert “Résonance(s)”, a commission of the Festival “Notes d’Automne” around the music of the Catalan composer Federico Mompou.
-Their new show, “Entre deux guerres”, bears witness to this historical period, bringing together poems and music by Apollinaire, Owen, Eluard, Prévert, Poulenc, Rachmaninov and Kurt Weill.
-For the latter she also collaborated with the soprano Laia Falcon.
-Carmen Martínez-Pierret was a student of Manuel Carra and Carles Marquès as well as of the Brazilian pianist Luiz de Moura Castro – assistant to Lili Kraus at the University of Texas, then professor at the Hartt School of Music.
-She perfected her skills with Paul Badura-Skoda, Josep Colom, Nina Svetlanova and Claude Helffer.
+In 2013, Carmen formed a duo with actor Eric Pierrot.
+Together they created the literary concert “Résonance(s)”, commissioned by the Festival “Notes d’Automne” and based on the music of the Catalan composer Federico Mompou.
+Their new show, “Entre deux guerres” (Between two wars), reflects this historic period, bringing together poems and music by Apollinaire, Owen, Eluard, Prévert, Poulenc, Rachmaninov and Kurt Weill.
+For the latter, she also collaborated with soprano Laia Falcon.
+Carmen Martínez-Pierret studied with Manuel Carra and Carles Marquès, as well as with the Brazilian pianist Luiz de Moura Castro – assistant to Lili Kraus at the University of Texas, then professor at the Hartt School of Music.
+She has perfected her skills with Paul Badura-Skoda, Josep Colom, Nina Svetlanova and Claude Helffer.

 Round About Mozart